lucianmarin/action-theory/README.md

 **Do actions create new mass and energy?**
 No. Actions *constitute* mass and energy; transitions reconfigure stable patterns while effective invariants balance.

+**Is the universe literally a computer program?**
+No. The purity reformulation (§3.7) borrows structural properties of pure functional programming — immutability, referential transparency, explicit effects — as a precise language for stating the ontology, not a claim that reality runs on hardware.
+The analogy stops where physical constants and dynamics begin.

 **Is this game theory?**
 No. It is a game tree without players, payoffs, or preferences.
 Game theory